canonical/jaas-documentation/how-to/migrate_models.rst

 In many scenarios it is necessary to migrate models from existing Juju controllers to an environment that includes JAAS.

+This process also allows you to migrate a model away from JAAS.

 Prerequisites
 -------------